-In the last decade, there have been many concerns about plastic waste and the proper ways to dispose of it, to not harm the environment.
+In the last decade, there have been many concerns about plastic waste and to make Ataturk Avenue the 1 Kilometer Long Plastic road in Islamabad and the proper ways to dispose of it, to not harm the environment.
 For this reason, high-end corporations decided to take on the initiative to try and implement plastic roads.
 One such example is the 1 Kilometer of road recarpeted from Plastic waste in Islamabad.

 The idea was born with the help of three high-end corporations in Islamabad, Coca Cola Pakistan, and Afghanistan, the technological hub TeamUp, and Capital Development Authority.
 The said three companies announced this joint initiative in a press release on Monday when they inaugurated the project.